lebrice/Sequoia/examples/README.md

 - [RL_and_SL_demo.py](advanced/RL_and_SL_demo.py):

-    Example that shows how the BaselineMethod can easily be extended by adding AuxiliaryTasks to it, allows you to get results in both RL and SL.
+    Example that shows how the BaseMethod can easily be extended by adding AuxiliaryTasks to it, allows you to get results in both RL and SL.

 - [continual_rl_demo.py](advanced/ewc_in_rl.py):